-- (A) Describe the class $\mathcal{C}$ of Lie algebras that arise as centreless cores $E{cc}$ in a way which is independent of (E,T), - (B) for every Lie algebra L in $\mathcal{C}$ provide a construction which yields all the Lie algebras E with centreless core L, and - (C) classify the Lie algebras in C.
+- (A) Describe the class \mathcal{C} of Lie algebras that arise as centreless cores E{cc} in a way which is independent of (E,T), - (B) for every Lie algebra L in \mathcal{C} provide a construction which yields all the Lie algebras E with centreless core L, and - (C) classify the Lie algebras in C.

-That this approach has good chances of success can already be witnessed by looking at affine Lie algebras.
-For them, the core and the centreless core are the basic ingredients of the structure theory: $E_c$ is the derived algebra of the affine Lie algebra E and $E{cc}$ is the (twisted or untwisted) loop algebra that one uses to construct E from $E{cc}$ .
-The centreless cores of EALAs were described by Allison-Gao [AG] and then put into an axiomatic framework as centreless Lie $\mathbb{Z}^n$ -tori by Yoshii [Yo5] and Neher [Neh6].
-One can show that the centreless core of an IARA is a certain type of root-graded Lie algebra, a so-called invariant predivision- $(S, \Lambda)$ -graded Lie algebra for $(S, \Lambda)$ as above: S is a locally finite root system and $\Lambda$ is a torsion-free abelian group.
+That this approach has good chances of success, can already be witnessed by looking at affine Lie algebras.
+For them, the core and the centreless core are the basic ingredients of the structure theory: E_c is the derived algebra of the affine Lie algebra E and E{cc} is the (twisted or untwisted) loop algebra that one uses to construct E from E{cc} .
+The centreless cores of EALAs were described by Allison-Gao [AG] and then put into an axiomatic framework as centreless Lie \mathbb{Z}^n -tori by Yoshii [Yo5] and the author [Neh6].
+One can show that the centreless core of an IARA is a certain type of root-graded Lie algebra, a so-called invariant predivision- (S, Λ) -graded Lie algebra for (S, Λ) as above: S is a locally finite root system and Λ is a torsion-free abelian group.
 Conversely, every such Lie algebra arises as the centreless core of some IARA (5.1, 6.8, 6.10).
-Thus, for the Lie algebras in (2) the classes $\mathbb{C}$ are loop algebras $\subset$ centreless Lie $\mathbb{Z}^n$ -tori $\subset$ invariant predivision-root-graded Lie algebras, $\Lambda$ torsion-free.
+Thus, for the Lie algebras in (2) the classes \mathcal{C} are loop algebras - centreless Lie \mathbb{Z}^n -tori - centreless Lie \mathbb{Z}^n -tori - invariant predivision-root-graded Lie algebras, \varLambda torsion-free.